Top 100 Trial Lawyers

 New York Penal Law § 155.42 – Grand Larceny in the First Degree

-The Elements of Grand Larceny in the First Degree
+Grand Larceny in the First Degree Elements

 The elements of Grand Larceny in the First Degree are almost identical to other New York larceny crimes and include:

-3. The value of the property exceeded $1,000,000.
+3. The property value exceeded $1,000,000.

-Examples of Grand Larceny in the First Degree
+Grand Larceny in the First Degree Examples

 • A CEO commits fraud, resulting in millions of dollars in losses to investors.